Digital download price compare

 Cure your brain from a deadly virus

 Burn: Cycle is a mid 90sCD-i title that encompasses puzzle play and 3D graphics with live action footage, and it considered more of an interactive movie.
-The live actors that are in the game do their job very convincingly.
-There are a lot of puzzles involved that are original and challenging, but not too hard.
+The live actors that are in the game do their job very convincingly, there are a lot of puzzles involved that are original and challenging, but not too hard.
 The very important thing is that you have 2 hours to complete the game or you lose.
 Fortunately, you can get extensions of time freeze if you need it badly.
 The game is pretty original and interesting for a sci fi game and has very convincing and detailed 3D graphics, with also a great camera view .
 The music and sound effects of the game are also of high quality and very appropriate for the game at hand.
-All in all, we get a good sci fi game with an extremely interesting plot (similar to Neuromancer) which will give you the urge to continue playing and see what's next.
+All in all, we get a good game with an extremely interesting plot (similar to Neuromancer sci-fi game) which will give you the urge to continue playing and see what's next.
 Also, the fact that the game is time limited gives you extra challenge.
 Recommended!